azavea/ashlar-blueprint/README.md

 ./scripts/server
 ```

-The Ashlar instance will be accessible on `localhost:8000`, the schema editor
+The Ashlar instance will be accessible on `localhost:8000` and the schema editor
-will be accessible on `localhost:9000`, and the frontend for the
-app will be accessible on `localhost:4567`.
-All three should reload in realtime
+will be accessible on `localhost:9000`.
+Both should reload in realtime
 as you edit files.

 You can choose to run only the services you need